 In areas of deer overpopulation, herds can eat some plants out of existence and the intermediate canopy can disappear, replaced by carpets of ferns.
 Wood Thrush and Black-billed Cuckoos don’t nest in ferns; they nest in the intermediate canopy.

-So, while the obvious results of the excessive deer population in Connecticut are the number of road-kills, the damage done to our gardens (including mine in New Haven), and the role of deer as a vector in the spread of Lyme Disease, they also play a part in the decline of some of the neotropical songbirds.
+So, while the obvious results of the excessive deer population in Connecticut are the number of road-kills, the damage done to our gardens, and the role of deer as a vector in the spread of Lyme Disease, they also play a part in the decline of some of the neotropical songbirds.